 Once in the stomach, the food is further chemically digested.
 The protein is digested with the enzyme pepsin.
 Pepsin, along with other chemicals such as hydrochloric acid (HCl) chemically digest the food.
 Water, salts, and simple sugars are absorbed through the walls of the stomach.
 The rest of the nutrients are absorbed after exiting the stomach.

-The small intestine is about 7ft long in adults and is composed of three parts.
-Even though it’s only seven feet long, if it were spread out it would cover a basketball court!
+The small intestine, about 7 ft long, has three parts.
 The large intestine takes the liquid waste from the small intestine, absorbs the excess water, and excretes the solid was through the anus.
 The large intestine is home to trillions of helpful bacteria.
-Although we often think of bacteria as harmful, we want the bacteria in our small intestines.
-We have a symbiotic relationship with the bacteria in our small intestines—we help each other to live.
+Although we often think of bacteria as harmful, most bacteria is helpful.
+The bacteria in our small intestines helps us digest food, and we provide the bacteria a place to live.
 Among other functions, the bacteria in our large intestines produce vitamins B12 and K, as well as break down poisons.

 Getting the right nutrients and getting fiber in your diet is extremely important.
 The nutrients keep your system running well, while fiber helps to move waste through your digestive system.
 If you do not get enough fiber you may become constipated; unable to pass waste.